gabrieljackson/mattermost-plugin-wrangler/README.md

     - Obtain the message ID by running '/wrangler list messages' or via the 'Permalink' message dropdown option (it's the last part of the URL)
     - Obtain the channel ID by running '/wrangler list channels' or via the channel 'View Info' option

-/wrangler list channels
+/wrangler list channels [flags]
   List the IDs of all channels you have joined
+    Flags:
+      --channel-filter string   A filter value that channel names must contain to be shown on the list --team-filter string      A filter value that team names must contain to be shown on the list

 /wrangler list messages [flags]
   List the IDs of recent messages in this channel
     Flags:
       --count int         Number of messages to return.
-Must be between 1 and 100 (default 20)
+Must be between 1 and 100 (default 20) --trim-length int   The max character count of messages listed before they are trimmed.
+Must be between 10 and 500 (default 50)

 /wrangler info
   Shows plugin information